rezaAmiri123/ftgogoV3/README.md

 This demonstration application is a mono-repository for the Golang services.
 I chose to use as few additional frameworks as possible, so you'll find there is also quite a bit of shared code in packages under `/internal`

+### Testing

+#### End To End Tests

+End-to-end written in Gherkin have been added.
+You can find these in the `/testing/e2e` directories.

+#### Integration Tests

+Integration tests have been added to the consumer module to test gRPC and PostgreSQL server.

+#### Unit Tests

+Unit tests have been added to the consumer module to test the domain and application layer.